-Sony UBP-X800 Ultra HD Blu-ray Player, $199.99
+Sony UBP-X800 Ultra HD Blu-ray Player

 The one downside is its lack of Dolby Vision support; but, if your new UHD TV only supports HDR10 and you want a great player at an affordable price, this is our pick.

-Periodic Be (Beryllium) In-ear Monitors, $299
+Periodic Be (Beryllium) In-ear Monitors

 Scott Schumer enjoyed the performance of the $99 Mg and the $199 Ti, but he especially loved the top-of-the-line $299 Be, thanks to its Beryllium transducer.

-Sennheiser PXC 550 Wireless Noise-Canceling Headphones, $399.95
+Sennheiser PXC 550 Wireless Noise-Canceling Headphones

-Scott Schumer compared the Sennheiser PXC 550 over-the-ear headphones directly with popular wireless, noise-canceling models from Beats, Bose, and Sony--and he felt that the PXC 550 was the clear victor in both performance and features.
+Scott Schumer compared the Sennheiser PXC 550 over-the-ear headphones directly with popular wireless, noise-canceling models from Beats, Bose, and Sony–and he felt that the PXC 550 was the clear victor in both performance and features.

 OPPO Digital UDP-203 Ultra HD Blu-ray Player, $549

 The OPPO boasts better build quality and more comprehensive connections and video-output options than the entry-level players; and, since our initial review, this true universal disc player has been updated to support Dolby Vision HDR.

-TCL 55P607 Roku UHD LED/LCD TV, $649
+TCL 55P607 Roku UHD LED/LCD TV

 Up to now, TCL TVs have been known more for their value than their performance, but the company aimed to change that with the 2017 P Series.
 The 55P607 is a Dolby Vision-capable UHD TV with a full-array LED backlight and 72 zones of dimming for just $649.
 It serves up a great black level and accurate color, plus all the perks of the Roku smart TV platform.
 Too bad it’s only available at the 55-inch screen size, but you can expect to see larger P Series models in 2018.

-Emotiva Airmotiv T1 Tower Speaker, $699/pair
+Emotiva Airmotiv T1 Tower Speaker

 Emotiva’s Airmotiv T1 is a rear-ported, three-way tower speaker that combines a folded ribbon tweeter (rare at this price), a 5.25-inch woven fabric cone midrange driver, and two six-inch woven fiber cone bass drivers.

-OPPO Digital Sonica DAC/Music Player, $799
+OPPO Digital Sonica DAC/Music Player